Lobanokivan11/sailfishos-uithemer/README.md

 ### Custom builds

 You can change the defaults of UI Themer in your custom build.
-More info [here](docs/custom-build.md).
+More info [here](docs/custom-build).

-## Usage guide

-A usage guide is available [here](docs/guide.md).

 ## Roadmap